Squirrely-Ducks/bangazon-api-sprint-1/README.md

 }
 ```
 * PUT
-	* To edit a department add the URL `/departments/:id/edit`
+	* To edit a department use the URL `/departments/:id/edit`
 	* Example Keys:
 ```javascript
 {